MikeMNelhams/Karma---Unity/README.md

 The software will be released on Steam for you to play FREE.
 Release Date TBD.
 Currently in Alpha.
 *(I am developing it so my friends can all play this game together, but online)*

-Here is my complete single-player only CLI version implemented in Python: [Link](https://github.com/MikeMNelhams/Karma)
+Here is my complete single-player-only CLI version implemented in Python: [Link](https://github.com/MikeMNelhams/Karma)

+If you find any bugs with whichever version you are playing, feel free to document the bug, and I will fix it: https://forms.office.com/Pages/ResponsePage.aspx?id=DQSIkWdsW0yxEjajBLZtrQAAAAAAAAAAAANAASNh03RUNTI4MjdMNVNDMUI0WEU0TktHMkpCWTROVS4u.

 -----------

-Preview for Alpha 101 (Game Logic is fully functional, but the art is temporary)
+Preview for Alpha 1.01 (Game Logic is fully functional, but the art is temporary)

 ![Preview](https://i.imgur.com/ZojwVms.png)